A flow approach to the monotonicity of shape functionals: Abstract

 \section{Abstract}

-We develop a geometric flow framework to investigate the following two classical shape functionals: the torsional rigidity and the first Dirichlet eigenvalue of the Laplacian.
-First, by constructing novel deformation paths governed by stretching flows, we prove several new monotonicity properties of the torsional rigidity and the first eigenvalue along the evolutions on triangles and rhombuses.
+We develop a geometric flow framework to investigate two classical shape functionals: the torsional rigidity and the first Dirichlet eigenvalue of the Laplacian.
+First, by constructing novel deformation paths governed by height-stretching flows, leg-stretching flows, and angle-bisector flows, we prove new monotonicity properties for these functionals under deformations of triangles and rhombuses.
 These results also lead to new and simpler proofs of some known results, without using the Steiner symmetrization argument.
-Second, utilizing the mean curvature flow, we give a new proof of the Saint-Venant inequality for smooth convex bodies.
+Second, we introduce a mean curvature flow approach to the Saint-Venant inequality, providing a new geometric proof for smooth convex domains.
+We establish a weak monotonicity property along the flow and characterize the equality case, which leads to the discovery of an intriguing new functional whose extremal properties suggest a further conjecture.
 Third, by discovering a gradient norm inequality for the sides of rectangles, we prove monotonicity and rigidity results of the torsional rigidity on rectangles.